 Over the course of four seasons, “Mr. Robot” went from a typical computer hacker show into something more, exploring how we deal with anxiety and depression in the modern world through a remarkable lead performance from Rami Malek as genius hacker Elliot Alderson.
-But we’re here to spotlight veteran actor B.D.
+But we are here to spotlight veteran actor B.D.
 Wong as Whiterose, a trans woman and lead villain on the show.
-It’s a nuanced performance in a show full of them and Wong’s performance turns Whiterose into one of the most captivating characters on the show.
+It is a nuanced performance in a show full of them, and Wong’s performance turns Whiterose into one of the most captivating characters on the show.

 The content featured on https://www.directv.com/insider/ is editorial content brought to you by DIRECTV.
 While some of the programming discussed may now or in the future be available affiliates distribution services, the companies and persons discussed and depicted, and the authors and publishers of licensed content, are not necessarily associated with and do not necessarily endorse DIRECTV.
 When you click on ads on this site you may be taken to DIRECTV marketing pages that display advertising content.
 Content sponsored or co-created by programmers is identified as "Sponsored Content" or "Promoted Content."